commercialhaskell/stack/README.md

   necessary package dependencies to a shared location, and build your package

-* `stack test` and `stack bench` are the same as `stack build`, but additionally run test suites or benchmarks when complete.
+* `stack test` and `stack bench` are the same as `stack build`, but additionally run test suites or benchmarks when complete

 * `stack setup` will install whatever version of GHC necessary to build your project (NOTE: stack will automatically check what version of GHC your